MP-Gadget/MP-Gadget/README.rst

 Gadget-2 was authored by Volker Springel.
 The original P-GADGET3 was maintained by Volker Springel

-MP-Gadget is maintained by Yu Feng and Simeon Bird.
+MP-Gadget is maintained by Simeon Bird, Yu Feng and Yueying Ni.

 Contributors to MP-Gadget include:

-Nicholas Battaglia, James Davies, Nishikanta Khandai, Yueying Ni, Karime Maamari, Chris Pederson and Lauren Anderson.
+Nicholas Battaglia, Nianyi Chen, James Davies, Nishikanta Khandai, Karime Maamari, Chris Pederson, Phoebe Upton Sanderbeck, and Lauren Anderson.

 Code review
 -----------